 To maintain operational integrity, the architecture must move beyond simple "compatibility" toward a Unified Namespace.
 This is a strategy where the BAS acts as a high-speed data orchestrator, normalizing data from diverse multi-vendor equipment into a single, web-based source of truth.
 By utilizing an open-platform integration strategy, you can create efficiencies and reduce the hidden costs and delays associated with mapping points between incompatible systems.
 This ensures that as you add new cooling technologies, your operational visibility remains consistent.

-Predictive Orchestration: Bridging the "Thermal Gap"
+Using Data for Control: Bridging the "Thermal Gap"

 Conclusion: Architecture as a Competitive Advantage